Protein C and Protein S

 Is there anything I can do to increase protein C and protein S levels?

 Not directly.
 If you have deficiencies that are due to a temporary condition (such as pregnancy or an infection), they should return to normal levels by themselves.
 If they are due to an underlying condition, like liver disease or vitamin K deficiency, then that condition must be addressed.
 If you have inherited protein C or protein S deficiencies or dysfunction, your healthcare provider will often advise you to concentrate on lowering other clotting risk factors.
-This may include lowering elevated homocysteine levels, not smoking, and avoiding oral contraceptive use.
-When necessary, fresh frozen plasma, which contains protein C and protein S, can be given as a short-term preventative measure (for instance, before a surgical procedure), but this is not a treatment that can be used on a daily basis.
+This may include not smoking and avoiding oral contraceptive use.

 Should relatives of someone with an inherited protein C or protein S deficiency be tested?